PatienceAdzo/AdzoTheAnalyst/README.md

 ## About Me

 Hi, I am Patience!
 This is a repository that I created to showcase my skills, share projects, and track my progress in Data Analytics/Data Science-related topics.
-However, before delving into the contents of this portfolio, I would like to introduce myself..
+However, before delving into the contents of this portfolio, I would like to introduce myself.

 I have an analytical background in Actuarial Science, and I am currently pursuing a master's degree in Applied Mathematics with a minor in Analytics and Data Science.
 I have a solid understanding of data analysis and a strong desire to use data to uncover meaningful insights.
 As an entry-level data analyst, I am excited to apply my technical and analytical skills in the field of data science.